Bubble

 We all bleed red.
 We’ve all been blue.

 We’ve all seen red.
-We’ve all been blue.
+We’ve all

 We all are red, black and blue.